Bill-A/agilefoo/README.md

 ### Goals

-1. Save and share links about agile; allow commenting on links.
+1. Save and share links; allow commenting on links.
-2. Ability to start discussions about agile and allow replies
+2. Ability to start discussions and allow replies
 3. Facility for studying and understanding TDD, BDD/ATDD and ET